Are you constantly kept awake by the burning question: Whatever happened to the cast of ground-breaking animated show, Batman: The Animated Series?

 David Warner – Ra’s al Ghul

-Manchester born Warner is a well-known face on TV and film and has continued to have an extensive career in various TV shows (Wallander, Ripper Street etc).
-He also appeared in the Disney movie, Mary Poppins Returns.
+Manchester born Warner was a well-known face on TV and film prior to voicing Ra’s Al Ghul, and he continued to have an extensive career in various TV shows (Wallander, Ripper Street etc) after his stint on Batman: The Animated Series.
+His last movie role was in the 2018 Disney film, Mary Poppins Returns, but he continued voice acting in cartoons and audio dramas up until his death in July 2022.

 Paul Williams – Oswald Cobblepot/Penguin

 Another actor with an extensive career, both before and after Batman, Williams is constantly in work, notably as a writer and lyricist.
-Recent projects have included an episode of Black Mirror and Hotel Transylvania 3 (2018).
+Recent projects have included an episode of Black Mirror, and in 2020 he voiced Brainiac in Superman: Red Son.

 Richard Moll – Harvey Dent/Two-Face